 The Outside Safe Space tree represents welcome to LGBTQ+ people.
 Whether you’re an ally or identify as LGBTQ+, wearing or displaying this symbol nonverbally communicates your support for folks being their authentic selves in rural and outdoor places--those outside traditionally welcoming spaces.

 The OSS symbol was thoughtfully designed to incorporate the history and diversity of the LGBTQ+ community.
-For more info on its meaning, to get your own symbol, or to view apparel and gear,
+For more info on its meaning, scroll down.

 Use #AdventurePride on your favorite social media channels to share your support of inclusive environments for all!
 And to support this new program directly, visit the Donate page